Ugondu/CostAnalysisOfPatientAdmission/README.md

 - All data types should be appropriate for the contents of each column
 - No null and blank values in the dataset indicating complete data for all records.

-To attaiin a normalized dataset, the following steps are required;
+To attain a normalized dataset, the following steps are required;

 1. Remove irrelavant columns by dropping them from the duplicate table
 2. Remove null and blank fields in the dataset